adrian154/photobox/INSTALLING.md

 ```

 This lets Photobox manage upload size limits, but more importantly, it prevents the file from being buffered in memory or saved to a temporary file before being passed to Photobox.

-# Reddit

-Ultimately, I created Photobox for personal use, so it's also capable of